1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Nocturne Op.
 9 No. 2

 Nocturne (notturno, Italian) literally means night music.
 The nocturne was popular as a single-movement character piece for solo piano during the nineteenth century.
 Chopin composed his Nocturne in E-flat Major Op.
 9 No. 2 when he was in his early twenties.
-It's structured in a rounded binary form (A A B A B A) with coda.
+It's in a rounded binary form (A A B A B A) with coda.
 Rounded binary form differs from simple binary form insomuch as the B section ends with a return of the opening material from the A section.

-Each time A repeats, the melody is varied by with embellishments.
+Each time A repeats, the melody is varied with embellishments.
 The waltz feel accompaniment gently spanks the 12/8 meter into four groups of three pulses.

 The nocturne is reflective and melancholy until the end where it takes a passionate turn.
 After the excitement subsides, it ends peacefully and all is well.